davidmashe/applilanche/README.md

 TO CONTRIBUTE:

 see issues for contribution ideas.
-If you have a PR, please send it at brand `pr_receiver`
+If you have a PR, please send it at branch `pr_receiver`

 THANK YOU TO THOSE WHO HAVE CONTRIBUTED: